 HPE 418 - Practicum in Secondary Health Education (3)

 Students prepare and implement skills-based school health education for the secondary student.
 Included are development of a unit plan and a supervised teaching experience.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: HPE 417 or consent of department chair.